chef-boneyard/chef-web-docs-2016/includes_dsl_recipe/includes_dsl_recipe_method_value_for_platform_family.rst

      "platform_family" => "value"
    )

-but when each value has more than one platform_family, the syntax changes to:
+When each value has more than one platform, the syntax changes to:

 .. code-block:: ruby